robertwhunter/smallSLAM/README.md

 ### Analysis .Rmd

 After running the smallSLAM pipeline, run `6_analysis.Rmd`.
-This requires an input metadata .csv which should contain the following columns:
+This requires an input `metadata.csv` which should contain the following columns:

-- `library`: library or sample name
+- `library`: library name
 - `group`: experimental group
 - plus any additional columns (often Cre, UPRT and 4TU, sample type etc.)

+This .csv file should be put in an `input` directory within the main data directory.